Can a secluded self-interacting dark sector generate detectable gravitational waves?: Dark sector model and its evolution

 \subsection{Evolution of the secluded dark sector}

 In this work we assume the dark sector to be thermalized at a very high temperature.
-This thermalization process in the dark sector can also be called dark reheating.
+This thermalization process in the dark sector can also be called dark reheating, which can be realized via mechanisms like asymmetric reheating~\cite{Sandick:2021gew,Adshead:2016xxj}.
+This mechanism allow the reheating temperatures of the visible sector and the dark sector to be roughly on the same order of magnitude.
 In this work we use $T'$ to label the temperature of dark sector.
 The evolution of the dark sector after dark reheating is roughly as follows \begin{itemize} \item Dark reheating temperature $T'_\text{reh}$ is much larger than the mass of dark matter, i.e. $T'_\text{reh} \gg m_\chi$.
-Thus all the dark sector particles we listed in the last subsection are highly relativistic after dark reheating, for a period of time.
-Effective degrees of freedom (d.o.f.) for energy density in the dark sector (labeled as ${g'_{\star,e}}$) right after dark reheating is $g'_{\star,e}(T'_\text{reh}) = \frac{7}{8}\times 4 + 2 + 2 + 2 = 9.5$. \item As the temperature drops, DM $\chi$ and anti-DM $\bar{\chi}$ gradually becomes non-relativistic and their abundances decreases through the annihilation process $\chi\bar{\chi}\to A'A'$.
+Thus all the dark sector particles we listed in the previous subsection are highly relativistic after dark reheating, for a period of time.
+The effective degrees of freedom (d.o.f.) for energy density in the dark sector (labeled as ${g'_{\star,e}}$) right after dark reheating are $g'_{\star,e}(T'_\text{reh}) = \frac{7}{8}\times 4 + 2 + 2 + 2 = 9.5$. \item As the temperature drops, DM $\chi$ and anti-DM $\bar{\chi}$ gradually become non-relativistic and their abundances decrease through the annihilation process $\chi\bar{\chi}\to A'A'$.
 After freeze-out, the sum of DM abundance and anti-DM abundance $Y_\chi + Y_{\bar{\chi}}$ is frozen and it constitutes the observed relic density.

 In the symmetric DM case where $Y_\chi = Y_{\bar{\chi}}$, the relic density is inversely proportional to annihilation cross-section $\sigma_{\chi\bar{\chi}\to A'A' } $, and thus the available parameter space is greatly compressed.
-To enlarge the parameter space, we assume there is an asymmetry between DM and anti-DM, i.e. $Y_{\Delta\chi} \equiv Y_\chi - Y_{\bar{\chi}} > 0$.
-It has been shown in our previous work that when $\alpha' > 0.005$, the relic density is mainly determined by $Y_{\Delta\chi}$~\cite{Chen:2023rrl}.
-Our work~\cite{Chen:2023rrl} also shows that $Y_{\Delta\chi}$ can vary over a wide range in a complete model (this is mainly because CP violation phase in the dark sector can be quite large) and thus relic density can always be satisfied.
-Related discussion also see, e.g.~\cite{Baldes:2017gzw,Graesser:2011wi}.
+To enlarge the parameter space, we assume there is an asymmetry between DM and anti-DM particles, i.e. $Y_{\Delta\chi} \equiv Y_\chi - Y_{\bar{\chi}} > 0$.
+It has been shown in previous work that when $\alpha' > 0.005$, the relic density is mainly determined by $Y_{\Delta\chi}$~\cite{Chen:2023rrl,Baldes:2017gzw,Graesser:2011wi}.
+Our work~\cite{Chen:2023rrl} also shows that $Y_{\Delta\chi}$ can vary from 0 to $10^{-5}$ in a complete model, this is mainly because CP violation phase in the dark sector can be quite large.
+The following formula can be used to quickly estimate the current abundance of DM: